hasToDev/cowchain-farm-app/README.md

    <br>Cow hungers at its peak feed the cow immediately.<br>Feeding at this level will decrease cow's price
    by <span style="color:red">1%</span>, but the cow will live to see another day.

+## Cow Selling Guides

+The cows that we have will be able to be sold after they are 3 days old, or the equivalent of 51840 ledgers.

+If you try to sell a cow that is still underage, Cowchain Farm contract will not execute the sale and will only provide certain information.

+Before executing the sale, Cowchain Farm contract will evaluate the cow price and ask you to confirm the selling price.

 ## License

 The Cowchain Farm is distributed under an MIT license.
 See the [LICENSE](LICENSE) for more information.